Final FInal Logo Transparency

 • ‘Lactation for Doulas’ is a segment of most doula trainings.
 It takes about 45 minutes to an hour and covers the basics of breastfeeding.

-The CLC (Certified Lactation Counselor) requires a 95 hour course focused completely on lactation.
+The CLC (Certified Lactation Counselor) requires a 95 hour course focused completely on lactation and counseling for nursing mothers.
 It covers breastfeeding and pumping and requires recertification every 5 years.

 • Immediately postpartum and anytime you're having challenges or have questions throughout your breastfeeding journey.